13 Tips to Help Children Manage Social Anxiety

 That means being friendly to strangers, offering help to others, and modeling a relaxed attitude about social interactions of all kinds.

-Role play with your child how to notice and respond when another child initiates, how to join a game at the playground, introduce themselves to another child at a party, or initiate a playdate.
-Kids who are successful in joining groups of kids usually observe first, and find a way to fit into the group, rather than just barging in.
+Role play with your child how to notice and respond when another child initiates, how to join a game at the playground, how to introduce themselves to another child at a party, and how to initiate a playdate.
+For instance, kids who are successful in joining groups of kids usually observe first, and find a way to fit into the group, rather than just barging in.
 It can really help to read books about social skills with your child and then role play.
-Several good ones are listed at the end of this article, for children of different ages.
+Several good books are listed at the end of this article, for children of different ages.

 Instead, acknowledge his worries and point out that he can overcome his fears.
 For instance,

-The general rule of thumb is to accept the nervousness that comes up as a part of normal life that affects most people, reassure yourself that you’re ok anyway, and focus on others rather than yourself.
+One very helpful approach to social anxiety is to accept it as a part of normal life that affects most people.
+Then, reassure yourself that you’re okay, and focus on others rather than yourself.
 For instance, reassure your child that most people feel socially awkward at least sometimes.
 Then remind your child that she doesn’t have to be interesting, just interested, and teach her to ask other kids questions and listen to their answers.
 Brainstorm with her how she might handle a situation that makes her nervous:

 “If you feel nervous at the party today, what could you do to make yourself more comfortable?
 Could you hang out with one of the kids you know from school?
 Could you offer to help serve the refreshments?
 What could you say to reassure yourself?
 What do you think you might talk with the other kids about?”

 Once she knows she can handle whatever comes up, she'll feel more ready to tackle a new experience.

 10. Help your child develop social confidence by providing small daily opportunities to interact with others.

 Socially anxious children need downtime, of course, especially if they're introverts.
 But they also need plenty of opportunities to practice their social skills.
-And remember that empathizing doesn’t mean being over-protective.
+Remember that empathizing doesn’t mean being over-protective.
 If your child is worried, remind him that he can do hard things.
 Talk every night at dinner about one hard thing each person in the family did that day.
-Applaud every little step he takes on his own.
+Applaud every little step your child takes on his own.

-Some children like telling jokes or showing off their new ability for Grandma, but many kids hate it.
+Some children like telling jokes or showing off their new abilities for Grandma, but many kids hate it.
 Enjoy your unique child without making him feel like he's only valued if he performs.
 If you have the video rolling on your phone and your child asks you to stop, stop.
 She's allowed to enjoy life without feeling the pressure to perform.